Types of Girl about the Globe (GatG) – Budget GatG, Pets GatG

 How does Trusted House Sitters work?: You set up your profile, upload photos and references and search for the dates and the destination that you want to travel to, choosing what types of pet you would like to look after.
 Then you apply with a personal message and hope that they choose you for an interview.

 When I had my interview, I must admit that I didn't really know what to expect.
 But I had nothing to worry about as the chat was really informal and I had a rapport with the lady that was interviewing me.
 I think that if you have something in common, it's a good idea to mention that when you apply.

 How much does cat sitting cost?
 House sitting is one of the cheapest ways to travel especially if you want to be a dog sitter.
 You can basically stay anywhere in the world rent-free in exchange for looking after an owner’s pet (or pets).

 All I had to pay was an annual membership fee of £90 to be able to place my details on the platform.
 There are different membership tiers that you can choose from basic, standard and premium.

 You do need to remember that you’re not completely on a holiday and have responsibilities as a pet sitter.
 If you're looking after a dog, you'll need to feed, walk, and possibly groom them.
 You may need to be up early for the walks and to feed them and then walk them again in the evenings.

 Here are my cat sitting tips for international house sitting.
-You can also use it for dogs too!
+You can also use it for dogs and other furry friends too!

 Take lots of pictures of the cat and send them to the homeowner every other day or every day depending on what you arrange with them before they leave.
 I'm also using a cat flat app called Sure Petcare that allows his owner to see how long he's been outside the house.
 That way she can keep tabs on him from her holiday in Greece.